Gabriella439/nixos-in-production/manuscript/Architecture.md

 {width: "100%"}
 ![](resources/architecture.png)

-… and this chapter will include a sample Terraform template you can use for deploying this architecture diagram.
+… and this chapter will include a sample Terraform template and instructions you can use for deploying this architecture diagram.

 The ["big picture"](#big-picture-architecture) chapter briefly introduced these architectural components, but we'll cover them in more detail here.